Malcolm (film): Music

 The music used in the film was composed by Simon Jeffes and performed by him and fellow members of the Penguin Cafe Orchestra.

 Reception

 Box office

-Malcolm grossed AU$3,482,129 at the box office in Australia.
+Malcolm grossed AU$3,482,129 at the box office in Australia, indicating it was a box office success, having made back more than three times its budget.

 Critical response

-On Rotten Tomatoes the film has 3 positive reviews and 1 negative review.
+On Rotten Tomatoes, the film has 3 positive reviews and 1 negative review, indicating an approval rating of 75%.
+The vast majority of critics both modern and contemporary had a glowing reception of the film, indicating critical acclaim.
+A regular point of praise, was the film's lead character, Malcolm's characterisation.

-Walter Goodman of the New York Times wrote: "Malcolm is likable, albeit a touch slow, and the same can be said of the new Australian comedy that bears his name."
+Walter Goodman of The New York Times wrote: "Malcolm is likable, albeit a touch slow, and the same can be said of the new Australian comedy that bears his name."
+In the Los Angeles Times, critic Sheila Benson wrote a commendatory review saying "Now from Australia we have just such a delight -- "Malcolm", a dazzlingly inventive, tender and utterly unpretentious comedy.

-Desson Howe of the Washington Post wrote: "The story line meanders like a sunstroked wallaby, the hackneyed characters fail to interact logically or even interestingly, and the gadgets are just so many mildly diverting toys."
+Desson Howe of The Washington Post wrote a negative review: "The story line meanders like a sunstroked wallaby, the hackneyed characters fail to interact logically or even interestingly, and the gadgets are just so many mildly diverting toys."

+In a modern review, Luke Buckmaster from The Guardian hailed "Malcolm", stating, "this quaint and endearing film.... neatly establishes its antihero as a screwy genius who moves to his own mechanically engineered beat" and concluding, "Malcolm is a clever and oddly warming oddity: a crime caper in which nobody gets their comeuppance and which doesn't condescend, nor turns a blind eye to the peculiarities of its lead character."